CALIFORNIA DEMOCRATIC PARTY

 Section 3.
 Meeting Rules And Procedures

-All meetings shall be conducted in compliance with the latest version of the Robert’s Rules of Order except as otherwise provided in these Bylaws as interpreted by the Parliamentarian or the Chair with the assistance of the Parliamentarian.
+All meetings shall be conducted in compliance with the latest version of the Robert’s Rules of Order except as otherwise provided in these Bylaws as interpreted by the Rules Chair or the Chair with the assistance of the Rules Chair.

 Section 4.
 Notices

-A. Notice of regular and special meetings of the Caucus shall be sent by the State Secretary and the Regional Secretaries at least ten (10) days prior to the convening of each meeting by U.S. Mail, fax, email, and/or all available forms of communication.
-Notices shall adhere to the requirements in Article VIII of CDP Bylaws.
+A. Notice of regular and special meetings of the Caucus shall be sent by the Caucus State Secretary and/or the Regional Secretaries at least ten (10) days prior to the convening of each meeting by U.S. Mail, email, and/or all available forms of communication.
+Timely notices shall adhere to the requirements in Article VIII of CDP Bylaws.

 Section 5.
 Quorum